Photo by Arthur Tress

-Eyal Briller is an Israeli-American photographer based in the San Francisco Bay Area.
-A self taught photographer, Eyal has been photographing his life since childhood, and worked as an photography instructor and printer before turning to conceptual art photography.
-Since then, he worked on several bodies of work, and exhibited in multiple shows, including a solo show at Stanford.
+A self taught photographer, Briller worked as an photography instructor and printer before turning to conceptual art photography.
+Since then, he worked on multiple bodies of work, and exhibited in several shows, including a solo show at Stanford.

 Artist Statement